MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Window.md

 Window gravity defines the meaning of coordinates passed to `move()`.
 See `move()` and **Gnome::Gtk3::Gravity** for more details.

-The default window gravity is **Gnome::Gtk3::DK-GRAVITY-NORTH-WEST** which will typically “do what you mean.”
+The default window gravity is `GDK_GRAVITY_NORTH_WEST` which will typically “do what you mean.”

     method set-gravity ( GdkGravity $gravity )